Traian Brăileanu: Downfall

 Arrested during the counter-coup, Brăileanu was jailed in a former Bucharest barracks.
 He was sought after as an expert in Nazi Germany: in May, Ernst Krieck, the racial scientist, invited him over as a visiting scholar.
 Brăileanu was tried in June 1941 for "corrupting the youth" or "encouraging dissent among the military".
 After acting as his own attorney, he was acquitted of the more serious charge of treason, but sentenced to six months in jail for the lesser accusation.
 A nephew of his, Virgil Procopovici, who had been visibly active in the Guard, was also detained at that time.
-In December 1942, when rumors spread that Sima was preparing to return from exile with Nazi support, Brăileanu was re-arrested, alongside some 1,500 other Guard figures, and interned at Târgu Jiu.
+In December 1942, when rumors spread that Sima was preparing to return from exile with Nazi support, Brăileanu was re-arrested, alongside some 1,500 other Guard figures, and interned at the Târgu Jiu camp.
 He arrived there together with his former subordinates Gyr and Petre P. Panaitescu, and found themselves cold-shouldered by left-wing inmates.
 One of these was journalist Zaharia Stancu, who made a point of noting that Brăileanu looked "ill and profoundly miserable."
 Unusually, Brăileanu shared lodgings with a group of Jewish inmates such as Alexandru Albescu.
 Despite pleas from prominent members of the establishment, he was not released, whereas other detainees, including Gyr, left in February 1943.

 Brăileanu was again freed in the spring of 1944 and repeatedly offered a chance to emigrate, which he declined.
 The year 1941 marked the end of Brăileanu's teaching career; he was forced to retire following his acquittal.
 Meanwhile, he continued his studies from 1941 to 1945, especially working on translations.
 In 1944, the official publishing company, Casa Școalelor, issued his Romanian version of the Nicomachean Ethics—according to literary critic Adrian Marino, it was a "failed attempt", and "downright impossible".
 Philosopher Cristian Ducu also notes Brăileanu's inconsistent translation of the term ergon, which results in "grave errors at the conceptual level."